-The Audit Committee continues to monitor the integrity of the Company's quarterly and audited financial statements and the accounting and financial processes; to review report on audits and risk management; and report at Board meetings on matters requiring the attention of all the Directors.
-The Committee is also responsible for reviewing the Company's corporate governance statement; evaluating the independence and performance of the external auditors, particularly the provision of audit-related services, if any; to maintain regular contact with the external auditors; and in ensuring PJX remains compliant with all relevant laws, regulations and guidelines.
+The Audit Committee monitors the integrity of the Company's quarterly and audited financial statements; the accounting and financial processes; reviews treasury reports and the annual budget, reports on audits and risk management; and makes recommendations to the Board on matters which require the input of the full Board.
+The Committee is also responsible for reviewing the corporate governance statement each year, the evaluation of the independence and performance of the external auditors and the provision of audit-related services, if any; to maintain regular contact with the external auditors; and in ensuring the Company remains compliant with all relevant laws, regulations and guidelines.